 Though rare, we are often able to warn you before you start the treatment that there is a poor prognostic sign, indicating a problem with poor egg quality.
 We can then discuss different options, which include an egg donor to achieve pregnancy.

 Sometimes eggs may not get fertilised of may stop growing.

 Multiple pregnancies, including twins and triplets in particular, are associated risks such as increased chance of miscarriage, premature delivery (and associated infant problems).
 Some women may be advised to consider selective termination to improve their chances of having at least one healthy child at the end of the pregnancy.

 Whilst most multiple pregnancies that result from fertility treatment involve the development of a baby from different embryos (non-identical twins), it is still possible to have a single embryo split to form identical twins (or rarely triplets).
 The chance of this happening is higher in older women having treatment.

-We recommend visiting One At A Time for more information
+We recommend visiting HFEA for more information on multiple pregnancies.

 Up to 5% of IVF/ICSI pregnancies may be ectopic (pregnancy outside the womb) and about 10-12% of pregnancies may result in a miscarriage.
 Everyone is unique and may have different risks associated with pregnancy depending on their personal medical history.

 IVF does not increase the risk of a miscarriage when compared with natural conception.